Skip to Main Content

 Planning a Visit

 For a broader view of where Wings sits within the city's dining geography, the full Edinburgh restaurants guide maps the field across neighbourhoods, price tiers, and cuisine types.
 Comparable UK kitchens worth considering in a longer trip include hide and fox in Saltwood, Midsummer House in Cambridge, Opheem in Birmingham, and Hand and Flowers in Marlow.
 For those mapping international reference points, Le Bernardin in New York City and Lazy Bear in San Francisco illustrate how far the conversation about spatially intelligent, place-specific dining now extends.
-Ynyshir Hall in Machynlleth and CORE by Clare Smyth in London round out the UK peer set for anyone building a longer itinerary around serious British cooking.
+Ynyshir Hall in Machynlleth and CORE by Clare Smyth in London round out the UK comparable set for anyone building a longer itinerary around serious British cooking.

 Style and Standing